A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Results and Discussion

 The dissociation of \ce{N2} (right panel) involves breaking a triple bond, introducing strong static correlation.
 The UCCSDT baseline exhibits a non-monotonic error distribution with a maximum deviation around 3.0 Bohr.
 This behavior arises from the symmetry-broken UHF reference, where spin contamination and the multireference character of the wavefunction compromise accuracy in the intermediate coupling regime.

 As shown in Figure~\ref{fig:dissociation} (right), increasing $|\mathcal{V}|$ from $2^{13}$ to $2^{17}$ systematically reduces the variational energy error.
-The inclusion of the PT2 correction recovers residual dynamic correlation, particularly near the equilibrium geometry where it reduces errors to below the MRCISD baseline.
-While the relative magnitude of the perturbative correction decreases at the dissociation limit—where static correlation dominates—the combined Variational+PT2 scheme remains accurate across all bond lengths.
-Chemical accuracy is obtained using a subspace of approximately $10^5$ configurations.
-Given that the full Hilbert space for \ce{N2} exceeds $10^{12}$, this result indicates that the optimized backflow ansatz effectively encodes the sparsity of the wavefunction within a compact set.
+The inclusion of the PT2 correction accounts for a large portion of the remaining perturbative contribution, particularly near the equilibrium geometry where it reduces errors to below the MRCISD baseline.
+However, at the dissociation limit (e.g., 4.2 Bohr), the total energy error increases to approximately 2.2 mHa.
+Post-hoc diagonalization diagnostics (see Supporting Information) reveal that the internal optimization residual $\Delta_{\mathrm{opt}}$ grows noticeably in this strongly correlated regime, reaching $\sim 0.62$ mHa for $|\mathcal{V}|=131\,072$.
+This diagnostic gap accounts for only part of the total deviation.
+The remaining deviation is likely associated with a combination of finite selected support, limitations of amplitude-based selection for resolving many near-degenerate configurations, and the reduced reliability of a post-hoc second-order correction when the external space contains important statically correlated configurations.